 Q: Do you also provide Sales Services – I may want to Sell instead of Lease

-Yes, we are also Associate Brokers with Keller Williams Realty.
-We run all of our sales and leasing activities through Keller Williams, and our Team there.
+Yes, Steve is a veteran sales Realtor and an Associate Brokers with Keller Williams Realty.
+All of our sales and leasing activities run through Keller Williams, and our Team there.
 That website is CrosslandTeam.com.
 Many who contact us about property management are trying to decide between keeping the home as a rental, or selling.
 We can walk you through all the factors to consider and the pros and cons of each.

 Q: I Don’t Actually Own an Investment Property Yet – Can you help me buy one?